remrc/3-Reaction-Wheels-Self-Balancing/README.md

 <img src="/pictures/arduino_schematic.png" alt="3-Reaction-Wheels-Self-Balancing-Schematic"/>

-In this version I make offsets setting procedure more simple.
+In both versions I make offsets setting procedure more simple.
 First connect to controller over bluetooth.
 You will see a message that you need to calibrate the balancing point.
 Send c+ from serial monitor.
 This activate calibrating procedure.
 Set the robot to balancing point.
 Hold still when the robot does not fall to either side.
 Send c- from serial monitor.
 This will write the offsets to the EEPROM.
 After calibrating, the robot will begin to balance.